 Chemical Control Methods

-Northeast Power utilizes best management practices to control the growth of undesired vegetation along transmission line corridors.
-This is American National Standards Institute (ANSI) A-300 recommended approach to ensure safe, reliable and affordable electric energy to all members.
+Northeast Power uses best management practices to control the growth of undesired vegetation along transmission line right-of-way.
+This is American National Standards Institute's (ANSI) A-300 recommended approach to ensure safe, affordable and reliable electricy to all members.
 An integral part of this standard is the use of herbicide applications.
-With advanced chemical research, new chemical application techniques and reduced use rates, the undesired species of vegetation can be eliminated from the right-of-way in a highly cost effective manner.
-As a result of this practice, desired vegetation remains intact to reduce erosion, help improve the overall beauty of the corridor and provide cover for wildlife.
+Advanced chemical research has led to new techniques and reduced chemical use rates, which eliminates undesired species of vegetation from the right-of-way in a highly cost effective manner.
+As a result of this practice, desired vegetation remains intact to reduce erosion, help improve the overall beauty of the right-of-way and provide cover for wildlife.
 Pollinators are also attracted to wild flowers that grow without competition from brush species.
 Use of selective herbicides allows the grass and low growing plants to flourish along the right-of-way and provides control of woody, tall growing species.
-Using a targeted application method, such as cut stump treatment, dormant stem treatment and low volume foliar applications limits the exposure to surrounding vegetation.
+Using a targeted application method, such as cut stump treatment, dormant stem treatment and low volume foliar applications, exposure to surrounding vegetation is limited.
 All herbicides are applied by certified applicators who have been trained in proper application methods.
-Proper application is the key to achieving the desired results of long lasting, cost effective, vegetation management.
-Northeast Power utilizes several different herbicides combined with various application methods to achieve the best control results.
+Proper application is the key to achieving the desired results of long lasting and cost effective vegetation management.
+Northeast Power uses several different herbicides combined with various application methods to achieve the best control results.
 These herbicides, their manufacturer and a link to product labels are listed below:

-The Vegetation Management Department of Northeast Power is continually exploring new technology, new herbicide formulations and application techniques to enhance our vegetation control program.
-Our goals is to provide safe, reliable and affordable electric energy to our Member-Distribution Cooperatives in Missouri and Iowa.
-Thank you for your continued cooperation and support.
+Northeast Power's vegetation management team continually explores new technology, new herbicide formulations and application techniques to enhance our vegetation control program.
+Our goals is to provide safe, affordable and reliable electricity to our Member-Distribution Cooperatives in Missouri and Iowa.
 We appreciate and encourage input on ways to improve our vegetation management practices.